 What drives value

-- Proximity to the old city, universities, international schools, and the airport shapes both resale appeal and rental demand.
+- Proximity to the Old City, universities, international schools, and the airport shapes both resale appeal and rental demand.

 - Build quality and a convenient location matter more here than sheer size.